 1. More Complex Character Creation

 As much as I loved the character creation menu in Skyrim, I can’t help but feel it should have been more complex.
-It was a good enough character creator.
-You could choose your race, physical appearance, among several other things.
+It was a good enough character creator — you could choose your race and physical appearance, among several other things.
 But honestly, I liked Oblivion’s character maker a lot more.
 It felt more in-depth and better suited for an RPG like The Elder Scrolls.

 Considering how great Starfield’s character creator looks, I think it’s reasonable to assume we’ll be getting a more fleshed-out system in the next Elder Scrolls game.
 It would be great if you could pick and choose your background, and you could get positive and negative consequences for it.
 Maybe you were a former slave, and now have increased strength as a result, but start the game with less money?